Welcome to today's edition of the Rush 24-7 podcast.

 He touches my hip.

-On repeated occasions, Richardson has been pressed by reporters or Democrat activists whether his personal conduct can withstand public scrutiny.
+On repeated occasions, Richardson has been pressed by reporters or Democrat activists on whether his personal conduct can withstand public scrutiny.

-The usual out.
+The usual outs.

-Still the concerns have become enough of a headwind for Richardson's campaign that the candidate has a more substantive response, and his personal conduct was vetted and effectively given a seal of approval when he was considered for the vice presidential nomination by John F. Kerry in 2000, who served in Vietnam, but the So I guess what he's saying is here that he can pinch the lieutenant governor's neck, he can touch her hip, her thigh, that sort of thing, and it's okay because he was vetted as a vice presidential potential for John Kerry.
+Still, the concerns have become enough of a headwind for Richardson's campaign that the candidate has a more substantive response, and his personal conduct was vetted and effectively given a seal of approval when he was considered for the vice presidential nomination by John F. Kerry in 2000, who served in Vietnam.

 It's annoying.